http4s/http4s/docs/src/main/tut/auth.md

 val service: HttpService = middleware(authedService)
 ```

-## Returning an error Response
+## Returning an Error Response

-Usually, it should also be possible to send back a 403 in case there was no
+Usually, it should also be possible to send back a 401 in case there was no
 valid login.
-The 403 response can be adjusted as needed, some applications use a
+The 401 response can be adjusted as needed, some applications use a
 redirect to a login page, or a popup requesting login data.
 With the upcoming of
 [SPA], the correct http status codes are relevant again.